 This technique works on just about any weave over two or more core wires.
 And there’s not really anything that you need to do differently from one weave to the next.
 So you can apply this technique to just about any project.
 You may just have to think it through if you’re doing a more elaborate weave than the two that I tend to use, which are the Modified Soumak and Figure 8 weaves.

-Would you prefer to see a video of this technique?
-Watch me demonstrate the seamless splice on three common weaves.
-And while you’re there, be sure to subscribe to my new YouTube channel, Wire Weaving with Wendi.
+Would you prefer to watch a video demonstration of this technique?
+Watch me make a seamless splice on three common weaving patterns.
+And while you’re there, be sure to subscribe to my YouTube channel.

 Step 1: Prepare the Area for the Splice

 The first thing you want to do before splicing the new wire is to make sure that you have a clean, neatly compressed weave and a tail on your old weaving wire that is at least one inch long, as shown below.